maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 apply(objectInstance)
 apply(objectInstance, argsArray)
 ```

+The Difference Between call() and apply()The difference is: **The call() method takes arguments separately.** The apply() method takes arguments as an array.
+The apply() method is very handy if you want to use an array instead of an argument list.
 #### Bind() Method

 The bind() method creates a new function and when that new function is called it set **this** keyword to the first argument which is passed to the bind method, and if any other sequences of arguments preceding the first argument are passed to the bind method then they are passed as an argument to the new function when the new function is called.